transposit-connectors/mc-transposit-eng/runbooks/workflows_servicenow.md

 2. Login with ServiceNow Developer Account info in 1Password
 2. Once logged in, you will see if there is a instance live on the main page.
 If there is one provisioned, you will need to wake it up before you use the workflow, takes about 3-4 min.
 If there is not one provisioned, you will need to request one on the page, takes about 5-10 min.
 This will give you a URL.
 3. The lastest admin login info for the instance should be saved to ServiceNow Developer Account in 1Password.
 If you are provisioning a new one, make sure to save it there.
+4. If the action is not already created, create the action with updated configuration information, like base URL and table name.
+Remember to also update the Integrations auth with the base URL.